-James is 26 and lives near London, UK, with his long term girlfriend Isabelle.
-Alongside pushing himself in ultra endurance bicycle races, he is studying towards a degree in Civil Engineering.
+James is 27 and lives near London, UK, with his fiancée Isabelle.
+Alongside pushing himself in ultra endurance bicycle races, he is studying towards a degree in Civil Engineering at Brunel University.

 Since a young age I have tried my hand at most things going.
 Some people would, and have called me non-committed.
 I would argue I have always been searching for the one thing I can be great at, the thing worth sinking my life’s energy into, sacrificing my time and my body towards.

 One of the first, well honestly both of the earliest memories I have with a bicycle involve self inflicted pain.
 The first, going over the handlebars and hitting myself in the face during the process, I’m pretty sure I was still on stabilisers here!
 The second, going down a grass track (perhaps a little fast) sliding out the front wheel and heading head first into a ditch of nettles.
 I actually did the same thing again a few years later but on a quad-bike, not really sure I learnt the lesson.
 I spent quite a few years riding dirt jump at Chicksands and have a few good concussions to my name.
 I broke my leg completely in a skiing accident and have fractured ribs snowboarding.
-It may seem as though I’m accident prone, however step into my world and you’ll find I simply don’t understand the meaning of the word ‘limit’.
-I push myself beyond, stretching and extending the tightrope of my ability, willing to lay my body down to achieve.
+It may seem as though I’m accident prone, however you’ll find I simply don’t understand the meaning of the word limits and sense I push myself beyond, stretching and extending the tightrope of my ability and pushing my body and mine to new places.